suchard-group/BranchSpecificSupplementary/README.md

-# Detecting Shifts in Natural Selection with Branch-Specific Substitution Models and Shrinkage Priors
+# Detecting Evolutionary Change-Points with Branch-Specific Substitution Models and Shrinkage Priors
-This repository contains the instructions and files to reproduce the analyses performed in the "Detecting Shifts in Natural Selection with Branch-Specific Substitution Models and Shrinkage Priors" paper by Ji et al.
+This repository contains the instructions and files to reproduce the analyses performed in the "Detecting Evolutionary Change-Points with Branch-Specific Substitution Models and Shrinkage Priors" paper by Ji et al.

 We provide two ways for users to setup software to reproduce our results.